w3c/wai-tutorials/source/tables/irregular.html.erb.md

 ## Table with header cells in one column only
 {:.ex}

 This example has `<th>` elements for all cells in the left column of a table.
 The `scope` value `row` is used on each `<th>` cell to ensure that it cannot be mistaken as a header for other cells in the same column.
+In the table below, Belgium should not be mistaken as the heading for France, Holland, etc.

 {::nomarkdown}
 <%= sample_start %>